Skip to Content

 Department of History

-The Department offers courses in African, American, Asian, Canadian, Caribbean, European, Latin American and South Asian history.
-Some courses trace the history of a region or period’s social, political and cultural change.
+The Department of History offers courses in African, American, Asian, Canadian, Caribbean, European, Latin American, and South Asian history.
+Some courses trace the history of a region or period’s social, political, and cultural change.
 Others are thematic and may examine women’s history, the histories of science, sexuality, food and drink, or slavery.

 College of Humanities (CHUM)

-The College of the Humanities was founded in 1996 in order to provide an undergraduate education for students drawing on all the traditional Arts subjects through the Bachelor of Humanities degree program.
-The interdisciplinary character of the College has since been enhanced by the addition of two further degree programs, a Bachelor of Arts in Greek and Roman Studies and a Bachelor of Arts in Religion.
+The College of the Humanities was founded in 1996 to provide an undergraduate education for students drawing on all the traditional arts subjects through the Bachelor of Humanities degree program.
+The interdisciplinary character of the College has since been enhanced by the addition of two more degree programs: a Bachelor of Arts in Greek and Roman Studies and a Bachelor of Arts in Religion.

 Institute of Interdisciplinary Studies (IIS)

-The Institute of Interdisciplinary Studies brings together faculty and students from across the campus who share research interests that cut across traditional disciplinary boundaries, in the arts, social and natural sciences.
-Across the programs, we offer courses that advance anti-colonial, decolonial, anti-racist, Indigenous, transnational, and community approaches to learning and research.
+The Institute of Interdisciplinary Studies brings together faculty and students from different corners of campus who share research interests that cut across traditional disciplinary boundaries in the arts, social sciences, and natural sciences.
+Across all its programs, the Institute offer courses that advance anti-colonial, decolonial, anti-racist, Indigenous, transnational, and community approaches to learning and research.

 School of Linguistics and Language Studies (SLaLS)

 The School of Linguistics and Language Studies is the place on campus for all things language.
-SLaLS offers undergraduate and graduate degrees in Linguistics and in Applied Linguistics and Discourse Studies, and a Certificate in Teaching English as a Second Language (CTESL), world-class modern language courses, English as a Second Language for Academic Purposes (ESLA), and advanced Communication Courses for the Disciplines and Professions.
+SLaLS offers undergraduate and graduate degrees in Linguistics and in Applied Linguistics and Discourse Studies, a Certificate in Teaching English as a Second Language (CTESL), world-class modern language courses, English as a Second Language for Academic Purposes (ESLA), and advanced Communication Courses for Disciplines and Professions (CCDP).

 Department of Philosophy

-The Department of Philosophy’s track record of award-winning teaching and excellence in research helps shape its strong undergraduate program and its distinctive and robust two-year MA program.
+With a track record of award-winning teaching and excellence in research shaping its strong undergraduate program and its distinctive and robust two-year MA program, the Department of Philosophy gives students the unique opportunity to reflect on the core ideas that define who we are and how we understand the world.

 Department of Psychology